docsforadobe/javascript-tools-guide/docs/user-interface-tools/window-object.md

 The collection of user-interface elements that have been added to this window or container.
-An array indexed by number or by a string containing an element’s `name`.
+An array indexed by number or by a string containing an element's `name`.
 The `length` property of this array is the number of child elements for container elements, and is zero for controls.